Abuse, trauma, and mental health

 - Coping with Traumatic Events — Information from the National Institute of Mental Health, including tips and resources for adults, parents, and aid workers for dealing with or helping others cope with the effects of trauma.

-- Dealing with the Effects of Trauma: A Self-Help Guide (PDF file, 95 KB) — Booklet from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+- Dealing with the Effects of Trauma: A Self-Help Guide (PDF, 95 KB) — Booklet from the Substance Abuse and Mental Health Services Administration (SAMHSA).

 - Department of Defense Sexual Assault Prevention and Response Office — Information and resources for military members about sexual assault.